 To redirect all requests to the dist folder for your PHP app, you can use a .htaccess file if your server is Apache.
 Here’s a basic example of how you can achieve this:

-2. Add the following code to redirect all traffic to the dist folder:
+.htaccessfile in your sub-folder (if you don’t already have one). - Add the following code to redirect all traffic to the

 RewriteEngine On